Lusito/box2d.ts/packages/core/docs/loose-ends.md

 centralized.

 Implicit destruction is a great convenience in many cases.
 It can also make your program fall apart.
-You may store pointers to shapes and joints somewhere in your code.
-These pointers become orphaned when an associated body is destroyed.
+You may store references to shapes and joints somewhere in your code.
+These references become orphaned when an associated body is destroyed.
 The situation becomes worse when you consider that joints are often created by a part of the code unrelated to management of the associated body.
 For example, the testbed creates a